 Does this look like the face of a guy who could do all that?

-(Although, if you’re like me, you’re probably just thinking isn’t that Ori, the dwarf with the worst hair cut in Peter Jackson’s The Hobbit?)
+(If you’re like me, you’re probably just thinking isn’t that Ori, the dwarf with the worst hair cut in Peter Jackson’s The Hobbit?)

 So, is it accurate?